About Us

 From the Ground Up

 The Straw House is a sustainably built eco-community center intended to model a way of life that exists symbiotically with the natural world.
-We endeavor to host workshops, exhibits, and events that foster a cultural love and respect for our planet and to each other.

 Our Values